jirapongse/katacoda-scenarios/esdk-docker/step4.md

 # Stop and remove Docker containers
 In this step, we will stop the running Docker containers and then remove those Docker containers.

-Use `Ctrl+c`to interupt the consumer Docker container on the termial 2.
+Use `Ctrl+c` to interrupt the consumer Docker container on the terminal 2.

 `clear`{{execute interrupt T2}}

-We can use the **docker ps** commmand with the a option to list all containers on the host machine.
+We can use the **docker ps** command with the a option to list all containers on the host machine.

 `docker ps -a`{{execute T2}}